Zhiming-Huang/luc/README.md

 sudo pip3 install --upgrade pip
 ```

-4. Then, we can run the LUC algorithm by first compiling MAB
+4. Then, we can run the LUC algorithm by first compiling MAB and running LUC with sudo

 ```
 python3 setup.py build_ext --inplace
 ```
 ```
-python3 luc.py
+sudo python3 luc.py

 ```
-Now, ccp-kernel will report statistics to LUC.
+Now, CCP-kernel will report statistics to LUC.
 LUC will decide on the congestion window/rate and pass it back to CCP-kernel.

 ### Step 3: Install Mininet